DN-debug/peux-os-sitebuild/src/pages/index.md

           OH! btw "FISH" is the default shell.
       - title: Apps & Packages
         content: >
-          PACMAN is the default CLI package manager along with pamac as an alternative.
-For GUI, use Pamac-Manager, with Flatpak and AUR support options in its settings.
+          PACMAN is the default CLI package manager along with yay as an alternative.
+For GUI, we have replaced the Pamac-Manager with Bauh (ba-oo).
   - content: >
       ***Peux OS*** comes with four different desktop flavors: XFCE, LXQt, Gnome, and KDE.
 XFCE is the flagship.
 Out of these four versions: KDE,